muhammadt1/SimonSaysGame/README.md

 <b>Project Demonstration:</b> https://youtu.be/QaUWFxio2hI

-This project recreates the simon says game using the following:
+This project recreates the simon says game using the following
 - STM32F103RB
 - Breadboard
 - 4 LED's (Red)